schassande/referee-course-test/README.md

 * The application is available in several languages: English, French.
 * The application has nothing specific to the referee aspect.
 It could be used to run general online exams.

+### How control a session as teacher

+The page about the session offers you control button on the bottom.
+Here is the list of the available button and their explanation:

+* [Add teacher](doc/session_add_teacher_or_learner.png): use it to add a teacher or learner

 ## How to test

 1. Go on the web side [https://exam.coachreferee.com](https://exam.coachreferee.com)